 Venous insufficiency and varicose veins

-One study also found that people who took gotu kola before flying had less ankle and leg swelling than those who didn't take it.
+One study also found that people who took gotu kola before flying had less ankle and leg swelling than those who did not take it.

 Wound healing and skin lesions